| |

 87 parts costing $1,050 U.S., a fantastic sum

+in the 1830’s.
 During this period, Audubon must constantly acquire new subscribers

 to make up for those that quit, monitor the printing and coloring,